5 Tips to Improve Your Memory and Concentration

 4) Always remember: "That girl is such a minx!"

-When I was at college, there was a beautiful girl from Belarus.
-A friend of mine fell head-over-heels in lust with her and would repeatedly say: "That girl is such a minx!"
+A friend of mine fell head-over-heels in lust with a girl from Belarus and would repeatedly say: "That girl is such a minx!"
 Later I learned that the capital of Belarus is, of course, Minsk.
 The Belarus girl was a minx from Minsk.
 Now you can always know that too; but what about those ancient Greeks?

 You may recall the philosophers Aristotle, Plato, and Socrates (not personally of course : ) ), but who preceded who?
 Okay, imagine these three ancient chaps wearing togas and chatting (philosophically) in a luxurious spa.
 And that's your answer: